Svetlana Tikhanovskaya: The teacher challenging Lukashenko — Europe's last dictator | DW | 06.08.2020

-A teacher is the greatest challenge yet to the reign of Alexander Lukashenko, who is running for a sixth term as president of Belarus.
+Svetlana Tikhanovskaya, a teacher, is the greatest challenge yet to the reign of Alexander Lukashenko, who vies for a sixth term as Belarus' president.
 Svetlana Tikhanovskaya has had a staggering and unprecedented rise.

 Svetlana Tikhanovskaya does not describe herself as a politician.
 Indeed, she says she just wants her family back and to be able to cook for them.
 Yet, for now, she is running for election, and observers consider the 37-year-old stay-at-home parent, a teacher and interpreter by profession, perhaps the greatest challenge yet to the reign of President Alexander Lukashenko, who is seeking a sixth term on Sunday.